 The choice of the car depends on the season you will be traveling.
 In summer is not necessary a 4×4 car unless you are planning to visit the Highlands or Askja for example, as it was explained before.
-However during winter season and mostly in the North area a 4×4 car is needed.
+However, during the winter season and mostly in the North area, a 4×4 car is needed.

-In case you are planning to go round the whole island –then you will get to know the ring road in full-, a 4×4 is highly recommended.
+In case you are planning to travel the whole island by going around the Ring Road, then you will get to know the country very well, and a 4×4 is highly recommended.
 Don’t forget if your route includes gravel roads, a 4×4 is not mandatory but advisable.

 Drive safe in Iceland

 In Iceland the general speed limit is 90km/h on asphalt roads, while the limit if the surface is gravel is 80km/h.
 You should drive at 50km/h as maximum in urban areas and even 30 km/h in residential areas.
 Remember that off-road is completely forbidden in the country, to preserve our beautiful nature.
 Another basic road rule in Iceland is that everyone has to have the headlights on at all times.

 You will find signs with a special warning about sharp bends, unbridged rivers, newly-laid road surface, end of tarred road, single-width bridge… But you will not see a separate signal to reduce speed.
 You have to choose a safe speed according to the conditions at all times.
 It’s also very important to reduce speed when approaching another car.
 Icelandic roads are not made for speeding!
 Also, always try to go with some other cars when driving on mountain or F-roads.
 Collect as much information as possible before starting your trip.
 A good way to be safe is to inform about your travel plans; you can do so on this website as well as find plenty of safe driving information on the island.